The site where Valerie Mack was found

 This theory is further strengthened by the fact that he decided to reuse Halsey Manor Road as a dump site following the murder of Jessica Taylor in 2003.

-A Google Street View image of the entrance on Halsey Manor Road.
-This was taken in May of 2012.
+This Google Street View image of the entrance on Halsey Manor Road was taken in May of 2012.

-As you can see, it is relatively obscure and off the beaten track.
+As you can see, it is relatively obscure and off the beaten path.

-It is difficult to imagine someone choosing to drive through this narrow wooded pathway with Valerie Mack's remains in their vehicle unless they knew where it led.
+It is difficult to imagine someone choosing to drive through this narrow, wooded pathway with Mack's dismembered remains in their vehicle unless they knew exactly where it led.
 Especially if it was dark out.

 We know from previous cases that serial killers prefer to operate in places where they feel comfortable.
-This is because operating in an "unknown territory" is risky and unpredictable.
+This is because operating in "unknown territory" can be risky and unpredictable.